esper-io/dev-docs/docs/home/console.md

     Default app permissions determine enforcement of the runtime-permission rule across all the apps on a device including Enterprise apps installed by Esper, in-ROM apps that are enabled, as well as any installed via Managed Google Play.
 This ensures you can control the user experience on the device regarding how run-time permissions are granted.
 There are three possible settings:

    **Allow Automatically**: This rule will grant all the permissions any app requests without showing a prompt to the user.
 This is the typical setting used for single-purpose solutions using a fully trusted, customer-supplied application.

    **Ask User**: This keeps the default behavior intact with regards to permission management.
 All apps on the device will show a prompt to the user to request permission.
 For example, by choosing this option then every app will ask the user each time before accessing a device module with a message such as "Allow app X to access Gallery?
 Allow/Deny".
 This may be unsuitable for some solutions, especially Kiosk-based apps.
 It can be useful for certain unusual situations dealing with App permissions—contact us directly to find out more.

    **Deny Automatically**: This rule will deny any permission request from any app on the device.
 No notification will be shown to the user.
 You can grant permissions to apps individually from the Esper Console.

 **System Updates**
     The System updates option allows you to enforce a system update policy on the device when a system update is available via the device’s over-the-air (OTA) update service.
 There are four possible settings:

    **Update automatically**: This option will install any over-the-air (OTA) updates automatically as soon as they become available without user interaction,  and reboot the devices when necessary.

    **Postpone installation**: This option postpones installation of an OTA update for 30 days.
 After 30 days, the system will prompt the device user to install the update.
 Subsequent updates will also follow the same 30-day postponement.
 This is ideal when you need time to validate your solution against new system updates before they are installed.

    **Windowed Installation**: This option allows you to define a window of time during which the OTA update will be installed without user interaction.
 This option is ideal for devices with a known down period.
 A drop-down will appear to enable you to set the start and end times for the maintenance window.

    **Disable Update**: This option allows you to disable updates on the device.
 It is available for a limited set of OTA services that support this feature.
 If the device does not support disabling updates, it will default to Postpone installation.
 Before setting this option please contact Esper directly to make sure the devices you plan to provision support this configuration.

 **Android Settings App**
    Android settings app determines how device users can access the Android device settings.
 There are three possible settings:
    **System settings app**: This setting will display the icon for the default Android settings app on the Home screen.
 Clicking this icon will take the user to the default Android settings.
 Depending on the other configurations set by the Compliance Policy, some options may be disabled to the user.
 If an app is set up in Kiosk mode on the device, the System settings app will be inaccessible to the device user while the app is in Kiosk mode.

    **None**: No icon for any settings app will be available for the user to choose from the device’s Home screen.

    **Esper settings app**: Esper offers a custom settings app that gives device users access to a subset of the available Android settings when servicing a device.
 The Esper settings app is intended for use by technicians servicing a device locally.
-It’s protected by the Dock & Esper Settings App password to prevent unauthorized access.
-This app offers a reduced number of settings:
+It is protected by the Dock & Esper Settings App password to prevent unauthorized access.
+This app offers a reduced number of settings.

       - Wi-Fi: Change the Wi-Fi access point used by the device.
       - Torch: Turn on the Torch (AKA "flashlight") if the device has a camera flash LED.
       - Auto-Rotation: Turn auto-rotation on or off.